 There are myriads of anti-malware packages out there, many of which are available for free.
 Of the available ones, Malwarebytes conveniently stands out.
 However, due to its relative popularity, you can't take away its unmatched effectiveness.

-Summarily, you don’t need to spend money to get the so-called “best antivirus” for your PC; Windows Defender is enough to serve your “virus protection” needs.
-However, it’s recommended to get a standard anti-malware tool, like Malwarebytes, as a support program.
+Summarily, Windows Defender is enough to serve your “virus protection” needs; however, you should consider getting a third-party antivirus program or antimalware as a backup.
+Nonetheless, it's recommended to get a standard anti-malware tool, like Malwarebytes, as a support program.